Skip to content

 The Merchant of Venice

-The Troupe's Bard in the Yard production in 2017 was The Merchant of Venice direcetd by Peter Baldock.
+The Troupe's Bard in the Yard production in 2017 was The Merchant of Venice directed by Peter Baldock.
 John Marwick won an excellence in acting Antoinnette award for his part as Antonio.
+View on YouTube View on YouTube

 On Dry Land